Zizaco/entrust/README.md

 Then in your `config/app.php` add

-    'MicheleAngioni\Entrust\EntrustServiceProvider' in the  providers array:
+    'MicheleAngioni\Entrust\EntrustServiceProvider'

-and
+in the providers array and

     'Entrust' => 'MicheleAngioni\Entrust\EntrustFacade'